YuuneesIBH/KdG-IBM-Mainframe-WebControlCenter/README.md

 **Q: How often is the activity feed updated?**
 A: The activity feed is updated in real-time with each action.
 Job sync happens manually or automatically.

-**Q: Can I edit multiple datasets simultaneously?**
-A: Not currently, but this is on the roadmap.

 ## Contributing

 This is an academic project developed at KdG.
 For questions or suggestions:

 1. Open an issue on GitHub
 2. Contact via [younes.elazzouzi@student.kdg.be](mailto:younes.elazzouzi@student.kdg.be)

-## License

-This project was developed for educational purposes at Karel de Grote University of Applied Sciences and Arts.
-License terms are still to be determined in consultation with the university.

 ## Acknowledgments